ruoso/u5e/README.md

 library is to make the encoding pluggable without requiring different APIs or explicit conversions.

+## A note on legacy encodings

+This library will not support converting to and from legacy encodings as well as operating on them.
+You are expected to perform the convertions at the borders of your application.

+## A note on dynamic encodings

+While it is technically possible to operate on text with a dynamically assigned encoding, I honestly believe the use case for that is more academic than anything else.

+Your application should have one internal encoding and all text should be converted on the borders of the application to whatever makes the most sense for your application.

+For instance, if you're dealing with mostly 7-bit ASCII text with the ocasional exception (such as most latin languages), UTF8 is definitely the most efficient usage of memory, and will promote the best cache locality.

+If, on the other hand, the application is expected to deal with mostly non-latin text, UTF16 is believed to result in the smallest memory usage.

+But if you don't quite care about memory usage and you have a stronger requirement for being able to do more efficient random access on the text, UTF32 with native endianess will make the most sense.

+It is, of course, technically feasible to have encodings that make decisions at run time, but the cost of that runtime decision will be paid over and over in the life-cycle of that object.

+For that reason, it is much more intelligent to convert the text to one of UTF8, UTF16 with native endianess or UTF32 with native endianess at the border of your application.
+I cannot see a rason to support any other encoding as the basis for operating on the text, any other encoding may be considered a serialization format to be converted to and from in the borders of your application.

 # This library will cover

 These are the problems that this library intends to solve: